ethantilley/NN_GA_FlappyBird/README.md

 * **Ethan Tilley** - *Solo Developer* - [@EthanTilley_](https://twitter.com/EthanTilley_)

 ## Use
+[Open this link](https://ethantilley.github.io/NN_GA_FlappyBird/) to see a live demo of the project!
 To run this program, just open up the .html file.

 ## Why